minio/docs-k8s/source/tenant-management/deploy-minio-tenant.rst

      - Specify the Kubernetes Storage Class the Operator uses when generating Persistent Volume Claims for the Tenant.

-       This procedure assumes using the :minio-git:`DirectCSI <direct-csi>` storage class ``direct-csi-min-io``.
-See the
+       This procedure assumes using the :minio-git:`DirectPV <directpv>` storage class ``directpv-min-io``.
-       :minio-git:`DirectCSI Documentation <direct-csi/blob/master/README.md>`
-       for installation and configuration instructions.
+       See the :minio-git:`DirectPV Documentation <directpv/blob/master/docs/installation.md>`for installation and configuration instructions.

    * - | :guilabel:`Number of Servers`
        | *(required)*